Bickley, Cheshire

-Bickley is a former civil parish, now in the parish of No Man's Heath and District, in the unitary authority of Cheshire West and Chester and ceremonial county of Cheshire, England.
-According to the 2001 Census it had a population of 498, reducing slightly to 481 at the 2011 census.
+Bickley is a village in the parish of No Man's Heath and District in Cheshire West and Chester and Cheshire, England.
+According to the 2001 Census it had a population of 498, that reduced to 481 at the 2011 census.
 The parish included the villages of Bickley Town and Bickley Moss.
-The civil parish was abolished in 2015 to form No Man's Heath and District.
+Bickley was a township in the parish of Malpas.
+In 1866 Bickley became a civil parish and on 1 April 2015 it was abolished to form "No Mans Heath and District".

 The name is Anglo-Saxon in origin, and relates to bees.

 The parish church is St Wenefrede's, a grade-II-listed sandstone building designed by John Douglas and Daniel Porter Fordham.